 Give us a call or send an email

-Please check our catalog page for the new Summer 2013 proofs.
+Please check our catalog page for the new December 2016 proofs.

 Normande Genetics carries one of the best tanks in the industry: the GT21 by Air Liquide.
 It's cleverly designed with 6 canisters and a holding time that varries between 4 and more than 7 months, depending on conditions of use.
 This is the prefect fit for any dairy, small or large.
-For more information, check our website.
+For more information, you can download this brochure.
+(PDF)

-Besides semen, we also sell embryos from France and the United States, as well as all types of livestock.
+Besides semen, we also sell Normande and Montbeliarde embryos from France and the United States, as well as all types of livestock, semen of Montbeliarde sires and other French breeds, both dairy and beef.
 Please contact us for more information.
+You can also check our other website www.frenchgenetics.com